sipwise/ngcp-admin-ui/doc/DATA-LAYER.md

         // used for: getter -> storeData.map(defaultOptionsGetterFn)
         defaultOptionsGetterFn,

-        // if true" - getter will return special "data not avaliable" item if state is empty
+        // if true" - getter will return special "data not available" item if state is empty
         injectOptionForEmptyList: true
     }, {
-        // similar config for invocie templates
+        // similar config for invoice templates
         name: 'invoiceTemplatesList',
         apiOptions: {
             resource: 'invoicetemplates'